vojtechbalik/aod/README.md

 	load
 ```

-If you have any problems, please open an issue or constact me at [balikvo1@fit.cvut.cz](url).

 For a quick test if everything loaded correctly, execute the following in Playground.
 ```
 AodElement openOn: AodDrawing new